zeiglerd/app-store/README.md

 	}
 }
 ```

-3. Install all command line tools:<br>
+3. Install all development command line tools:

 ```
-$ npm i -g eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react nodemon mocha
+$ npm i -g eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react mocha
 ```

-4. Optional: Install eslint for Atom:<br>
+4. Optional: Install eslint as an extension for [Atom](https://atom.io/):

 ```
 $ apm i linter-eslint
 ```

 ---

 ## Usage

-#### Running the Server in the Default Production State
+#### Running the Server in the Preferred Production State

 ```
 $ npm start
 ```

 #### Running the Server in the Preferred Development State

-- Use nodemon to listen for file updates:<br>
+- Using pm2, the server will be able to automatically restart it's self when crashing and will also actively watch for file changes, similar to nodemon.

+- We also set the environment variable *DEBUG* to *true*.
+This enables debugging messages to the command line, using our custom debug functionality.

 ```
-$ nodemon src/server.js
+$ DEBUG=true pm2 start src/server.js --watch ./
 ```

 #### Unit Testing

-- Use the following command to run each unit test:
+- You must follow the [Development Installation](#development) in order to unit test.

-  - Unit tests are located in the *test* folder, in the root of the project.<br>
+- Unit tests are located in the *test* folder, which is located in the root of the project.

+- Use the following command to run the unit test(s):

 ```
 $ npm test
 ```

 ---

 ## Deployment